fikrianggara/fikrianggara/README.md

 ### HI, I'm Fikri
 #### Your tech-savvy civil servant

-I love the world of web development, machine learning, data engineering, and system design.
+I love the world of web development and system design.
-I build and do stuff with next.js, jupyter notebook when data processing needed, exploring mobile dev with flutter and react native, and sometimes exploring cloud service (GCP n AWS). but most of the time I help my partners in my workplace with my IT skills and all tools that I know.
+I build stuff with next.js, and python to do data processing and analysis.

 <br clear="both">